 If you’re ready to look at an eCommerce solution, there are several things to consider.

 To enhance your online presence and ultimately transform website visitors into loyal customers, you need to recreate your brick-and-mortar quality service online.
 A virtual try-on tool can make a huge difference, by removing the online barrier of not being able to try frames on.
-An extensive frames database will allow you to easily display and select the products you carry in your online practice without manual data entry.
-Offering a virtual consultation can save time for both staff and patients and bridge that gap between shopping with assistance in-practice and shopping alone online.
+An extensive frames database will allow you to easily display and select the products you carry in your online store without manual data entry.
+Offering a virtual consultation can save time for both staff and patients and bridge that gap between shopping with assistance in-store and shopping alone online.
 If you would like to explore selling online but don’t want to change your website, the plug-and-play eCommConnect tool can be easily linked to your existing website so you can start selling within weeks.

 These tools will allow you to attract new and existing patients to your website, where they can learn more about your optical business, browse your product selection, and make a purchase 24/7 from the comfort of their homes.
 If you enjoyed reading our blog and wish to find out more about the optical eCommerce tools we offer, visit our website or contact us via email: email@example.com.